0x00002a/ltexa/README.md

 produced by latex.
 The [latexrun] parser and "pretty print" output solved this issue but was mainly a build tool.
 This project was created for two main reasons:

 1. To be a latex log parser, nothing more, nothing less
 2. To improve my knowledge of Haskell and Parsec

+Note that the project now uses megaparsec as I found parsec to be both slow and hard to debug

 ## Features